zhaochengw/WOW-AddOns-Classic/MacroToolkit/libs/LibTalentTree-1.0/README.md

 Get the entry info for a node entry
 #### Syntax
 ```
-entryInfo = LibTalentTree:GetEntryInfo(entryId)
+entryInfo = LibTalentTree:GetEntryInfo(entryID)
-entryInfo = LibTalentTree:GetEntryInfo(treeId, entryId)
+entryInfo = LibTalentTree:GetEntryInfo(treeID, entryID)
 ```
 #### Arguments
-* [number] entryId - The TraitEntryID of the node entry you want to get the info for.
+* [number] entryID - The TraitEntryID of the node entry you want to get the info for.

 For backwards compatibility, the following syntax is also supported:
-* [number] treeId - The TraitTreeID of the tree you want to get the node entry info for.
+* [number] treeID - The TraitTreeID of the tree you want to get the node entry info for.
-* [number] entryId - The TraitEntryID of the node entry you want to get the info for.
+* [number] entryID - The TraitEntryID of the node entry you want to get the info for.
 #### Returns
 * [table|nil] entryInfo, nil if not found
 ##### entryInfo